Corn Coconut Ginger Chili Soup VG GF Jain and Buddhist-Temple friendly

 2. Add the cilantro and cook for another minute.

-3. Add the frozen corn and the shredded coconut, if using.
-Mix well, cover, and cook for 5–7 minutes on medium heat until the corn is cooked, checking to ensure it does not stick or burn.
+3. Add the frozen corn, salt, and the shredded coconut, if using.
+Mix well, cover, and cook for 7-8 minutes on medium heat until the corn is cooked, checking to ensure it does not stick or burn.
 Lower the heat if necessary.

 5. Add the lime juice and adjust seasoning.
 Serve the soup chunky as is, or blend until silky smooth and creamy.
+An immersion blender does not give me the creaminess that I like.
+To blend into a silky soup, add another cup of water or as much as needed for the desired consistency and taste for seasoning.
+Then bring it back to a low simmer before serving bot.
 Serve hot or chilled (as a summer soup).

 Keeps well in the refrigerator for 4–5 days and reheats easily.